perslev/MultiPlanarUNet/README.md

 #### Running a CV Experiment
 A cross-validation experiment can now be performed.
-On systems with multiple GPUs, each fold can be assigned a given number of the total pool of GPUs in which case multiple folds will run in parallel and new once automatically start , when previous folds terminate.
+On systems with multiple GPUs, each fold can be assigned a given number of the total pool of GPUs'.
+In this case, multiple folds will run in parallel and new ones automatically start when previous folds terminate.

 First, we create a new project folder.
 This time, we do not specify a data folder yet: